davidyunus/super-badmin/README.md

 ## Shared live sessions

 The app supports shared rooms through the Cloudflare Worker backend.
 Enter the same room code on each device, then generate a session on the host device.
 Score changes are broadcast to every connected device.

+Enter the same room code on each device, or use the **Shared room** field to join an existing room.

 For local development, run the Worker and frontend in separate terminals: